Dental Implants Franklin, TN

 Missing teeth can be embarrassing, causing people to hide their smile and lose their self-esteem.
-The space created by missing teeth can easily become infected with bacteria, causing other teeth to shift out of place, and making it difficult for people to speak or eat correctly.
-Dr. Blourchian and the staff at New Image Dentistry are sensitive to the hardship a missing tooth can create.
+The space that missing teeth create can easily become infected with bacteria, causing other teeth to shift out of place, and making it difficult for people to speak or eat correctly.
+The team at New Image Dentistry are sensitive to the hardship a missing tooth can create.
 We provide dental implants so that our patients can regain their self-confidence, improve their health, and approach life boldly.

-Installing implants is a complex procedure and patients throughout the 37067 area trust us to replace their missing teeth due to the stellar reputation of Dr. Blourchian.
-We know that there are multiple dental providers to choose from so Dr. Blourchian and the staff at New Image Dentistry are constantly looking for ways to improve the overall experience of our patients.
-Our office is conveniently located in Franklin and we treat patients throughout Tennessee, offering them the opportunity to restore missing teeth in a way that looks natural and beautiful.
+Installing implants is a complex procedure that requires us to replace their missing teeth in a safe and natural way.
+We know that there are multiple dental providers to choose from, so the team at New Image Dentistry are constantly looking for ways to improve the overall experience of our patients.
+Our office is located in Franklin and we offer patients the opportunity to restore missing teeth in a way that looks natural and beautiful.

 Note: We do not perform Mini Implants.